carloscinelli/iv.sensemakr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# iv.sensemakr: Sensitivity Analysis Tools for Instrumental Variables
+# iv.sensemakr: Sensitivity Analysis Tools for IV

 `iv.sensemakr` implements a suite of sensitivity analysis tools for instrumental variable estimates, as discussed in [Cinelli, C. and